TypeStrong/fork-ts-checker-webpack-plugin/README.md

 ## Type-Only modules watching

-At present there is an issue with the `transpileOnly` mode regarding the triggering of type-checking when a change is made in a source file that will not emit js.
-If you have a file that contains only `interface`s and/or `type`s then, by default, changes to it will **not** trigger the type checker whilst in watch mode.
+At present `ts-loader` with `transpileOnly` mode and `babel-loader` will not add type-only files (files that contains only interfaces and/or types) to the webpack dependencies set.
+Webpack watches only files that are in the dependencies set.
+This means that changes in type-only files will **not** trigger new compilation and therefore type-checker in watch mode.

-If you use **TypeScript >=3.8.0**, you can fix it by passing `"importsNotUsedAsValues": "preserve"` option to the compiler options in the `tsconfig.json`.
+If you use **TypeScript >=3.8.0**, you can fix it:
+ * for `ts-loader` set `"importsNotUsedAsValues": "preserve"` [compiler option](https://www.typescriptlang.org/docs/handbook/compiler-options.html) in the [`tsconfig.json`](./examples/ts-loader/tsconfig.json)
+ * for `babel-loader` set `"onlyRemoveTypeImports": true` [preset option](https://babeljs.io/docs/en/babel-preset-typescript#onlyremovetypeimports) in the [babel configuration](./examples/babel-loader/.babelrc.js)

 ## Plugin hooks